authgear/authgear-server/docs/specs/webhook.md

 The webhook handler endpoint must be an absolute URL.

 Each event can have many handlers.
-The order of delivery is unspecified for AFTER event.
-BEFORE events are delivered in the source order as in the configuration.
+The order of delivery is unspecified for non-blocking event.
+Blocking events are delivered in the source order as in the configuration.

-BEFORE events are always delivered before AFTER events.

-Webhook handler should be idempotent, since AFTER events may be delivered multiple times due to retries.
+Webhook handler should be idempotent, since non-blocking events may be delivered multiple times due to retries.

 Webhook handler must return a status code within the 2xx range.
 Other status code is considered as a failed delivery.